 Bretton Woods, NH 03575

 Nestled within the breathtaking White Mountains, the Omni Mount Washington is easily among the most distinctive hotels in New England.
-One of the last remaining grand resort hotels of the Gilded Age from the late 19th to early 20th century, this magnificent structure was completed in 1902 as The Mount Washington by coal broker Joseph Stickney.
-Over its illustrious history, The Mount Washington has hosted a wealth of notable people, including three U.S. presidents and in 1944, was the setting for the landmark Bretton Woods Conference, which helped establish the World Bank and the International Monetary Fund.
+One of the last remaining grand resort hotels of the Gilded Age. this magnificent structure was completed in 1902 as The Mount Washington.
+Over its illustrious history, the Mount Washington has hosted several notable people, including three U.S. presidents.
+Moreover, in 1944, it was the setting for the landmark Bretton Woods Conference, establishing the World Bank and International Monetary Fund.

-Today, the Omni Mount Washington is a member of both the Historic Hotels of America and Historic Hotels Worldwide.
-It also features both AAA Four Diamond lodging and dining, among the best spas in New England and its renowned skiing at Bretton Woods.
-Omni Mount Washington features 200 luxury guest rooms and suites, dining and expansive spa and salon.
+Today, the Omni Mount Washington is a member of the Historic Hotels of America and Historic Hotels Worldwide.
+It further features AAA Four Diamond lodging and dining.
+Furthermore, it has one the best spas in New England.
+Of course, the world-class skiing is not far away at Bretton Woods.
+Omni Mount Washington features 200 luxury guest rooms and suites.
 Additionally are the 9-hole Mount Pleasant Course and 18-hole Mount Washington Course designed by Donald Ross.

 Mountain View Grand Hotel